blaise-io/blaise.io/readme.md

 # To do

-1. Finalize background gradients
-1. Check content
-1. Better content images
-1. Favicon mask
-1. Mobile icons
+1. Mobile icons placement
+1. Compress images
+1. Grunt deploy